Adult Child Support Explained

 Under California law, if a child is “incapacitated from earning a living” and the child is also “without sufficient means” the father and the mother must provide support.
-Specifically, the statute found in Family Code section 3910 states both the “father and mother have an equal responsibility to maintain, to the extent of their ability, a child of whatever age who is incapacitated from earning a living and without sufficient means.”
+Specifically, the statute found in Family Code Section 3910 states both the “father and mother have an equal responsibility to maintain, to the extent of their ability, a child of whatever age who is incapacitated from earning a living and without sufficient means.”

-So often this statute is misunderstood and a parent agrees to support without considering the ramifications.
+So often this statute is misunderstood, and a parent agrees to support it without considering the ramifications.
 There are several factors you should consider when dealing with adult child support.
 First, notice that there is no timeline.
 Adult child support can last the whole life of the child.
 Second, consider whether your child is truly incapacitated from earning a living.
-Obviously, if your child is disabled, you should be paying for his support if you can.
+If your child is disabled, you should be paying for his or her support if you can.
 But, if your child has a disorder rather than a disability, consider whether the child may eventually be self-supporting with the right support system around him or her.
-Of course, as a parent you will help when they need it, but you don’t necessarily want that to be by court order.
+Of course, as a parent, you will help when they need it, but you don’t necessarily want that to be by court order.
 Moreover, you may want to pay the child directly rather than to the other parent.
 You may also want more flexibility on how to provide support rather than through a court order.
 Court orders do not always conceive of every type of support you will be providing your child.

-If you are the one seeking support, make sure that you have an experienced Orange County Family law attorney who understands adult child support laws.
-You have a heavy burden and if it is not done correctly you will not succeed.
+If you are the one seeking support, make sure that you have an experienced Orange County family law attorney who understands adult child support laws.
+You have a heavy burden, and if it is not done correctly, you will not succeed.